cdl-geneseo/geneseo-dictionary/B/Brotherhood-meeting.md

 # Brotherhood meeting

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brotherhood meeting

 Created by  Unknown User (jmb53) on Nov 19, 2012

 n.Pronunciation: Americ. / brəðərhʊd mitɪŋ 1.
 Gathering of fraternity members to discuss relevant issues.
 Typically at regular intervals.“At this Sunday’s brotherhood meeting we will discuss crossing the pledges.”J. Boselli, 2012